wenche/polymer-workshop-booster/README.md

 ## Project contents

  -   `starter` - Where you start coding, has skeleton elements and empty elements
- -   `step-1` to `step-4` - The steps to follow during the workshop, which are the finished result of the step's goal
+ -   `step-1` to `step-5` - The steps to follow during the workshop, which are the finished result of the step's goal
  -   `finished`.
 The completed app.
  -   `components`.
 Selection of Polymer elements used in the project.
- -   `api`.
-Data for the service.
  -   `images`.
 Avatar images.

 ## Steps